11 - 13 of 13 results

 - Care for yourself in relation to an illness or medical event

-Once an employee has qualified by working 820 hours, they must then experience a qualifying event.
+They must then experience a qualifying event.
 This event could be related to either family or medical leave.
 For example, an employee who is caring for their newborn would use family leave.
 An employee caring for themselves after a car accident would use medical leave.

 After qualifying, the employee will file a claim with the Employment Security Department.
 This claim could be filed after the first missed day of work.
 In the car accident example, an employee could file their claim once they are physically able to.
-If the reason for leave is foreseeable, the employee must give their employer 30 days’ notice of their intention to take leave.
+If the reason for leave is foreseeable, the employee must give you 30 days’ notice of their intention to take leave.